Search for a heavy neutral Higgs boson in a left-right model with an inverse seesaw mechanism at the LHC: Introduction

-Here, we consider an example of a LR model, with a Higgs sector consists of one scalar bidoublet and a scalar right-handed doublet.
-In this case and in order to generate light neutrino masses, we adopt the Inverse-Seesaw (IS) mechanism \cite{Mohapatra:1986aw,Mohapatra:1986bd,GonzalezGarcia:1988rw,Weiland:2013xia}.
-As known, this mechanism requires introducing other singlet fermions that couple with right-handed neutrinos and have small mass ($\sim {\cal O}(1)$ KeV), which may be generated radiatively.
-The IS mechanism is quite motivated by having TeV scale LR model that can be probed in current and future colliders, while in conventional LR model the GUT scale is the typical scale of breaking LR symmetry, where right-handed neutrino masses are generated.
+Here, we consider an example of a LR model, with a Higgs sector consisting of one scalar bidoublet and a scalar right-handed doublet.
+In this case and in order to generate light neutrino masses, we adopt the inverse-seesaw (IS) mechanism~\cite{Mohapatra:1986aw,Mohapatra:1986bd,GonzalezGarcia:1988rw,Weiland:2013xia,Brdar:2018sbk}.
+As known, this mechanism requires introducing other singlet fermions that couple with right-handed neutrinos and have a small mass $[\sim\mathcal{O}(1)~\text{KeV}]$, which may be generated radiatively.
+The IS mechanism is quite motivated by having the TeV scale LR model that can be probed in current and future colliders, while in the conventional LR model, the GUT scale is the typical scale of breaking LR symmetry, where right-handed neutrino masses are generated.
 Moreover, in the limit of vanishing the above mentioned tiny mass, we will have massless left-handed neutrinos and the lepton number symmetry is restored.
-Thus, such a small scale can be considered, according to 't Hooft criteria, as a natural scale of a global symmetry (lepton number) breaking.
-We also argue that in this class of models the tree-level Flavor Changing Neutral Current (FCNS) is under control.
-It turns out that the right-handed doublet is essentially decoupled from the two Higgs doublets, generated from the bidoublet, hence the Higgs sector of this model, LRIS, mimic the scenario of two Higgs doublet model \cite{Davidson:2005cw,Haber:2010bw,Haber:2006ue}.
-We show that the lightest $CP$-even Higgs, the SM-like Higgs, and the next-to-lightest are generated from the neutral components of the bidoublet.
-For a wide range of the parameter space, one can show that the mass of the next lightest Higgs boson is of order a few hundred GeVs.
+Thus, such a small scale can be considered, according to 't Hooft naturalness criteria~\cite{tHooft:1979rat}, as a natural scale of a global symmetry (lepton number) breaking.
+We also argue that in this class of models the tree-level flavor changing neutral current (FCNC) is under control.
+It turns out that the right-handed doublet is essentially decoupled from the two Higgs doublets, generated from the bidoublet; hence the Higgs sector of this model mimics the scenario of two the Higgs doublet model~\cite{Davidson:2005cw,Haber:2010bw,Haber:2006ue}.
+We show that the lightest $CP$-even Higgs boson, the SM-like Higgs boson, and the next lightest are generated from the neutral components of the bidoublet.
+For a wide range of the parameter space, one can show that the mass of the next lightest Higgs boson is of the order a few hundred~\text{GeVs}.